jcouv/roslyn/async-iterator.md

-I'll share some notes about the design for async-iterator methods (C# 8.0 feature).
+In this post, I'll offer an overview of async-iterator methods (C# 8.0 feature).
+I'll cover technical details about the implementation in a follow-up post.

-Editorial notes:
-- Some sections probably should be skipped on first reading.
-I marked them as "optional".
-- Although I will gloss over many important parts, I will try to mention them to give a sense of how things fit together.
-- `/* ... */` comments indicate omitted code, while `// ... ` comments apply to code that is there.
-- Every illustration of generated code omits some details.

 ## Overview

-Async-iterator methods are methods with both yields and awaits and produce async-enumerables (`IAsyncEnumerable<T>`) or async-enumerators (`IAsyncEnumerator<T>`).
+Async-iterator methods are methods which produce async-enumerables (`IAsyncEnumerable<T>`) or async-enumerators (`IAsyncEnumerator<T>`) and contain both yields and awaits.
-Those are methods that yield a sequence of items (like iterator methods that return `IEnumerable<T>`), but allow for asynchronous computation (like async methods).
+Those methods yield a sequence of items (like iterator methods that return `IEnumerable<T>` or `IEnumerator<T>`), but allow for asynchronous computation (like async methods).

 ## Consumption with `await foreach`

 The `await foreach` statement offers the most straightforward way of enumerating an async-enumerable's items.
 It is very similar to `foreach` for enumerables.
-The main difference is that `await foreach` awaits each item (and also disposal).
+The main difference is that `await foreach` awaits the retrieval of each item (and also disposal).

-The parallel jumps out in the interfaces involved:
+The API for async enumerables should be familiar to developers that have used enumerables:

 | async enumerables | enumerables |
 | --- | --- |